refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 ### `<ReadyPage>` component is deprecated

-`<ReadyPage>` component is deprecated and will be removed in the next major version.
-Use your own custom page instead.
+The `<ReadyPage>` component is deprecated and will be removed in the next major version.
+Use a custom page of your own instead.

 ## **`@pankod/refine-antd` changes**